nesseratious/AR-Navigation/README.md

 #### ARWorldBase

 The supplementary class that is used as a root to all MapSegment classes and also stores references to them.
-Every new MapSegment should be attached to the ARWorldBase class and a reference to every MapSegment instance should be added to the MapSegments array.
+Every new MapSegment should be attached to the ARWorldBase class.

 Usage: Place it anywhere on the map.

 Public properties:

-- WorldTrueNorthAngel: Float - Stores rotation shift of the target area relative to the true polar pole.
+- WorldTrueNorthAngel: Float - Stores rotation shift of the target area relative to the true north.
 You can get the rotation shift of your target area using Google Maps and calculating the angle of rotation relative to a latitude(any vertical line).
 The ARWorldBase class will rotate to the given angle with a short delay when the application starts.
-The delay is needed to allow the attached MapSegments and their Rooms to calculate their size and position using the provided model of the target area (Static Mesh).
+The delay is needed to allow the attached MapSegments and their Rooms to calculate their sizes and positions using the provided model of the target area (Static Mesh).
 The default value is zero.

 - MapSegments: Array of MapSegment - Supplementary array that contains references to its segments in case you need it.

 #### MapSegment

-The class that is used to define segments of the target areas map.
-All FloatingIcon, Room, or Vertex classes that are located in this segment should be attached to it.
+The class that is used to define segments of the target area.
+All FloatingIcon, Room, and Vertex classes that are located in this segment should be attached to it.

 Usage: Place it anywhere on the map and attach it to the ARWorldBase.

 Public properties:

-- Floor: Integer - Stores a floor number of the segment.
+- Floor: Integer - Stores floor number of the segment.
 The default value is zero.

-- FloorDisplayedText: Text - Stores a localizable text that describes the segments' floor.
+- FloorDisplayedText: Text - Stores a localizable text that describes the segment's floor.
 Keep in mind that segments can be used not only to differentiate floors but also to divide a complex map into more small pieces in case the target area is big enough.
 The default value is "<Enter Floor Name>".

 - SegmentMesh: StaticMesh - Fundamental mesh that defines the area of the segment.
 It is used in the minimap (white color material) and in the segment itself (transparent material) in case you will want to do turn-based navigation(described in the NAVIGATION section).
 The default value is null.

-- SegmentOffset: Vector2D - Stores the X,Y offset of the segments mesh relative to the segments origin.
+- SegmentOffset: Vector2D - Stores the X,Y offset of the segment's mesh relative to the segment's origin.
 The default value is (0.0, 0.0).

-- SegmentHeight: Float - Stores the height of the segments mesh in meters.
-For this to work, the segments mesh should be 1 meter in height.
+- SegmentHeight: Float - Stores the height of the segment's mesh in meters.
+For this to work, the segment's mesh should be 1 meter in height.
 Alternatively, you can create a mesh with any height and set SegmentHeight to 1.0.
 The default value is 1.0.

 - SegmentScale: Float - Stores all axes scale multiplier of the segments mesh.
-The default value is (1.0, 1.0, 1.0).
+The default value is 1.0.

-- SegmentMapMaterial: Material - A supplementary material that is used to show the target floor plan.
+- SegmentMapMaterial: Material - A supplementary material that is used to show the floor plan.
 This is only needed to simplify the vertex and room arrangement on the segment.
 The material is only shown in the editor and is hidden in the game.
 The default value is null.

 - SegmentMapScale: Float - Stores the X,Y scale of the SegmentMapMaterial.
 Use this to adjust the floor plan to match its real-world scale.
 The default value is 200.0.